urakymzhan/redux-counter/README.md

 ## Simple counter app with redux and react.
-### Check out other branch to see how same counter done with react hooks and redux
+> Check out second branch to see how same counter done with redux hooks

 ##### Available Scripts
 In the project directory, you can run:

 ##### `yarn install`